CaioMatInt/stock_management_multi_tenancy/README.md

  - Navigate to the created laravel project folder
  - Run composer install
  - Setup a new database and configure your db connection on .env file
+ - Change your QUEUE_CONNECTION=sync on .env file to QUEUE_CONNECTION=database
  - Optional: Setup Redis and configure your .env file
  - Run php artisan migrate:fresh --seed
  - Run php artisan serve